ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/quantileApprox.md

 # quantileApprox

 Computes the [quantile](https://en.wikipedia.org/wiki/Quantile) of a numeric data sequence using the [Greenwald-Khanna](http://infolab.stanford.edu/~datar/courses/cs361a/papers/quantiles.pdf) algorithm.
+The Greenwald-Khanna algorithm is an algorithm used to compute quantiles on a stream of data in a highly efficient manner.
+It was introduced by Michael Greenwald and Sanjeev Khanna in 2001.
+It is widely used in databases and big data systems where computing accurate quantiles on a large stream of data in real-time is necessary.
+The algorithm is highly efficient, taking only O(log n) space and O(log log n) time per item (where n is the size of the input).
+It is also highly accurate, providing an approximate quantile value with high probability.

+`quantileApprox` is different from other quantile functions in ClickHouse, because it enables user to control the accuracy of the approximate quantile result.

 **Syntax**